Physics-informed Hamiltonian learning for large-scale optoelectronic property prediction: Methods

-As described in detail above, the training and validation datasets consisted of energy eigenvalues obtained from a variety of atomic configurations, which may come from MD trajectories or simply from the primitive unit cell.
-As also described above, we evaluated eigenvalues at a set of ${k}$-points distributed across the irreducible Brillouin zone, using a $\Gamma$-centered grid.
-The choice of the energy window containing the bands used in the optimization must be made carefully, as it depends on the pseudopotential used in the DFT calculations.
-For CsPbBr$_3$ and MAPbBr$_3$, we included the nine uppermost valence bands together with additional conduction bands to account for contributions of the remaining orbitals (four for CsPbBr$_3$, three for MAPbBr$_3$).
-When computing the loss, we assigned increased weight to the $\Gamma$-point as well as to the highest-energy valence and lowest-energy conduction bands, while reducing the weight of the two uppermost bands.
+As described in detail above, the training and validation datasets consisted of energy eigenvalues obtained from DFT.
+Here, the choice of the energy window containing the bands used in the optimization must be made carefully, as it depends on the pseudopotential used in the DFT calculations and the number of Kohn-Sham orbitals is generally larger than the number of basis states in the TB basis.
+For CsPbBr$_3$ and MAPbBr$_3$, we included the nine uppermost valence bands together with additional conduction bands to account for contributions of the remaining orbitals (five for CsPbBr$_3$, four for MAPbBr$_3$).
+When computing the loss, increased weight was assigned to the $\Gamma$-point and to the highest valence and lowest conduction bands, while reducing the weight of the two uppermost bands.
 These numbers were doubled when SOC is included in the calculation and further scaled with the size of the supercell.
 The reason for this is that these bands typically exhibit larger errors, which can disproportionately influence the fit as the model attempts to minimize their contributions.
 Moreover, they may include components from higher-lying conduction bands due to band entanglement, making them difficult for the model to predict with sufficient accuracy.
 Since these states lie far from the band gap region, they are also less critical for most target applications, further justifying their reduced influence during training.